Toheeb-Ojuolape/kcc-tbd/README.md

-### KCC Hackathon
+# KCC Hackathon

-#### Overview 🌳
+### Overview 🌳
 This project is a simple implementation of a Decentralized Web Node (DWN) that enables secure storage, management, and transmission of verifiable credentials and decentralized identifiers (DiD).
-A DWN acts as a personal data storage hub in decentralized identity ecosystems, allowing users to control and share their data with trusted parties without relying on centralized intermediaries.
+The DWN acts as a personal data storage hub in decentralized identity ecosystems, allowing users to control and share their data with trusted parties without relying on centralized intermediaries.

 In this implementation, the DWN facilitates: